DHappiness/P2H-WP-Deployment/README.md

 - Automatically setting up of /%postname%/ permalinks and refreshing rewrite rules.
 - <em>Deployment files are automatically deleting after script is done(if server has "staging restrictions" file).
 So be attentive and don't forget to copy generated credentials at the end.</em>
 - Automated creation of Custom Post Types and Custom Taxonomies using singular name of entity.
+- Automated adding of template files for pages
+- Automatically downloading and installation of wordpress plugins just by selecting it in the list of downloadable plugins.
+- Fast basical creating of ACF fields.
+- Automated authentication to admin account after deployment is done.

 <strong>Future Features:</strong>
 - Creating Main Menu from selected pages.
 - Uploading of homepage html template to parse it for further including to theme templates.
-- Automated adding of template files for pages.
-- Automatically downloading and installation of other wordpress plugins just by adding of a plugin url to the list of downloadable plugins.
-- Fast basical creating of ACF fields.
-- Automated authentication to admin account after deployment is done.